JohnSilentHill/JohnSilentHill/README.md

 ### I decided to work on configuring Arch for my laptop in my spare time.

-Tragically, my course requires me to be able to use all these windows/mac oriented programs, and I unfortunately cannot really rely on a shaky linux distro to handle my day-to-day schoolwork.
+Tragically, my course requires me to be able to use all these windows/mac oriented programs, and so I unfortunately cannot really rely on a shaky linux distro to handle my day-to-day schoolwork.

 ### Why?